PsyTeachR/ads-v1/docs/04-data.md

 ### Filtering Joins

 <a class='glossary' target='_blank' title='Joins that act like the dplyr::filter() function in that they remove rows from the data in one table based on the values in another table.' href='https://psyteachr.github.io/glossary/f#filtering-joins'>Filtering joins</a> act like the `filter()` function in that they remove rows from the data in one table based on the values in another table.
 The result of a filtering join will only contain rows from the left table and have the same number or fewer rows than the left table.
+(We'll learn more about the `filter()` function in Chapter\ \@ref(wrangle).)

 #### semi_join() {#semi_join}